Skip to main content

 Also known as: priority call, infield-outfield priority

-The pop-up priority call is the pre-agreed rule for who has the right of way on a shallow fly ball that two or more defenders could reach — generally the outfielder coming in over an infielder going back, and whoever calls first and loudest overriding both.
+The pop-up priority call is the pre-agreed rule for who has the right of way on a shallow fly ball that two or more defenders could reach.
+This means generally the outfielder coming in over an infielder going back, and whoever calls first and loudest overriding both.

 Slow pitch's shallow bloop zone (see Bloop Hit Coverage) creates constant overlap between infielders drifting back and outfielders charging in.
 Without an agreed priority rule, both players either collide or both pull up and let the ball drop.
-The standard convention gives priority to the fielder moving forward and toward the plate over one moving backward and away from it, because the forward-moving fielder has a better read on the ball and more control approaching the catch.
+The standard convention gives priority to the fielder moving forward and toward the plate over one moving backward and away from it.
+This is.
+This is because the forward-moving fielder has a better read on the ball and more control approaching the catch.
 That said, the rule always yields to communication: the first clear, confident, early call wins regardless of position.

 Coaches reinforce this before the season starts, not mid-game, because hesitation in the moment is exactly what the priority rule exists to prevent.
-A team that has drilled the call in practice reacts instantly; a team that has never discussed it freezes.
+A team that has drilled the call in practice reacts right away; a team that has never discussed it freezes.

-The shortstop drifts back on a bloop while the left fielder charges in; the left fielder calls "I got it, I got it" early and loud, and the shortstop peels off immediately to avoid a collision.
+The shortstop drifts back on a bloop.
+At the same time, the left fielder charges in.
+The left fielder calls "I got it, I got it" early and loud.
+The shortstop peels off immediately to avoid a collision.

 Why it matters